Seeing as I spent last night rocking out to Deftones—for the

 to discuss what drew me to this band in the first place.

-Of course, everyone thought I might have down syndrome and didn't know what the balls I was talking about.
+I didn't think Of course, everyone thought I might have down syndrome and didn't know what the balls I was talking about.
 I suppose I couldn't blame them since, at this point, my earholes were living on a steady diet of Korn, The Cardigans, and Failure.
 And despite Deftones having been compared to Korn, I couldn’t get on board with them.

 Then White Pony came out, and their first single, "In the House of Flies" already had my attention: It was so different than their last two albums, and I actually thought the band and